wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

    ADR as an excuse (as some previous publication point out) and say just make sure both updates are in the store buffer before they are saved by ADR.

-This paper unifies NVM encryption and deduplication into a simple machanism with both low latency and reasonable metadata storage overhead.
+This paper unifies NVM encryption and deduplication into a simple machanism, DeWrite, with both low latency and reasonable metadata storage overhead.
 Encryption and deduplication are two important features for NVM based systems.
 Encryption avoids system data from being leaked by physically accessing the NVM on a different machine after the current session is powered down.
 Since data remain persistent on the NVM, runtime sensitive data protected by virtual memory machanism can be accessed directly if the device is taken down and installed on another computer.
 Deduplication is another technique that can both improve performance and endurance of the device by reducing the frequency of writes.
 NVM writes, being different from writes to DRAM the latency of which can be overlapped with other instructions via the store buffer, are on the critical path.
 This is because in order to ensure the atomicity of a series of modifications, NVM writes generally require logging or shadow mapping